abdessamad14/StockSage/README.md

    - Configure database path and API endpoints

 **Note**: Database and application run on the same machine for optimal offline performance.

+### Offline installation (no internet access)

+If the target machine cannot reach the internet, create a deployment package on a connected workstation and copy the resulting folder/`.tgz` to the offline computer.

+1. On a connected machine run `node scripts/build-package.js --out ./packages`.
+The script installs dependencies, builds the client, and bundles the `node_modules` directory so nothing needs to be downloaded later.
+2. Copy the generated `stocksage-<timestamp>/` folder (or the archive) to the offline system via USB drive or other removable media.
+3. Ensure Node.js and npm are already installed on the offline system (run `node -v`/`npm -v`).
+StockSage is tested with Node 20.x.
+4. From the copied release folder run `npm run setup -- --offline` (optional if you want to reseed the database without contacting the npm registry; the script automatically skips the Vite build when only pre-built assets are present) or start directly with `node start.js` — all necessary packages are already bundled.

+If Node.js or npm are missing, install them from an offline installer before running StockSage.
+Keep the deployment bundle intact so reinstalling only requires copying the folder again.

 ## Architecture